RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.3_ml_bug.md

 ![Dev Spaces Python Terminal Two](images/crw_python_terminal_two.png)

-> Execute the following steps in your second CodeReady Workspace terminal.
+> Execute the following steps in your second Dev Spaces terminal.

 Send a sample request.
 This should return 'No disaster':